A website is made up of of various pieces of information that live in different sections and on different pages within the site itself.

 This type of linking occurs in the same document, and just takes the reader to different sections.
 We'll learn how to create a hyperlink for this use case when we learn about the

-2. Linking to another page within a website
+2. When you want to link to another page within a website

 On your site, you might have a home page, about page, services page, and other types of pages.
 This method helps users navigate from one page to another.